Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Follow these three easy steps to fit bread into your macros.
 If you already have your macros for cutting, skip to Step 3.

 MacroFactor is a great app to use for tracking your daily intake.
 If you are not already tracking your intake, you should start.
+Using this link gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 Step 1: Determine your calories